ysdn2019/Graduates-List/graduates/melosha-ratnasingham.md

 ---
 path: /work/Carnaval-De-Québec
 graduate: Melosha Ratnasingham
-mainimg: /assets/work/Ratnasingham_Melosha_project3_web_main.png
+cover: /assets/work/Ratnasingham_Melosha_project3_web_main.png
-thumbnailimg: /assets/work/Ratnasingham_Melosha_project3_web_thumbnail.png
+thumbnail: /assets/work/Ratnasingham_Melosha_project3_web_thumbnail.png
 title: Carnaval De Québec
 groupmembers:
-fields: Branding, Communication, Illustration
+category: Branding, Communication, Illustration
 mediumdimensions:
 description: Carnaval De Québec is an annual festival that celebrates Québec City’s winter and its rooted traditions.
 The festival is known for its Canadian based activities, inviting families and friends from all over.
 A rebrand was created to capture the welcoming spirit and friendly nature of the festival in a playful manner.
 digitallink: